• Reading

 One of my son’s friends knows me as “the flower lady.”
 “Can we pick a bouquet for me to bring home?” she asks on every visit.
 I give her a big smile and nod.
 “Of course,” is always my reply.
 She buckles up for the car ride home holding purple flowers spouting out of a water bottle vase.

 Although many people don’t want kids to ruin their beautiful flower gardens, I would rather have the kids pick as many as they will use.
-My garden may end up bare, but the kids are so busy enjoying making and creating with simple flower activities for kids, that I don’t mind!
+My garden may end up bare, but the kids are so busy enjoying making and creating simple flower activities for kids, that I don’t mind!

 Simple Flower Activities for Kids.
 Flower math, flower science, flower crafts for kids

-Whether you have an open pick garden like mine, or snap up a bundle at the store, try one of these simple flower activities with your child this week.
+Whether you have an open pick garden like mine or snap up a bundle at the store, try one of these simple flower activities with your child this week.

 Notes: